How can we livestream worship legally? (Updated 2025)

 Copyright Permissions or Licenses

 A word to the wise: It can sometimes take weeks or months to track down and obtain written permissions from copyright holders.
-If you want to begin livestreaming this Sunday or as soon as possible, purchase a streaming license that covers materials you want to use, and then use only the materials covered by your license in the ways your license permits.
+If you want to begin or continue livestreaming, purchase a streaming license that covers materials you want to use, and then use only the materials covered by your license in the ways your license permits.

 Streaming License